virtualous/blog/_posts/2019-03-16-crossfit-carry.md

 ---
-published: true
----
----
 layout: post
 title: What to Bring to CrossFit for Beginners
 date: 2019-03-16 13:37
-permalink: /crossfit-carry/
 author: Kevin
+comments: true
+categories: [blog, Philippines, Philippines, Uncategorized]
 ---
 If you're new to CrossFit and don't know what to bring here's a really short list.